 By Karen Rainbolt, Foghorn Managing Editor

-"We at Yankee Freedom III take great pride in the tremendous strides we’ve taken to comply with the standards set forth by ISO and EPA’s Performance Track.
-The products purchased by the Yankee Freedom III are either recycled or environmentally friendly," the Hills announce on their website.
+"We at Yankee Freedom take great pride in the tremendous strides we’ve taken to comply with the standards set forth by ISO and EPA’s Performance Track.
+The products purchased by the Yankee Freedom are either recycled or environmentally friendly," the Hills announce on their website.
 "We keep a watchful eye on how much non-recyclable waste is produced each year and consistently reduce the number as years go by.
 We promote the recycling of bottles, cans, paper and even our printer and toner cartridges.
 Green-tipped fluorescent light bulbs are a must. "

 According to both Carol Hill and one of the ferry’s captains, Capt.
 Rick Gauron, no one at the organization set out to create a green ferry.
 "It just sort or happened," Gauron explained.
 "We did one thing, which led to another, and before we all knew it, we were going down a path toward making the vessel green."